pry/pry/README.markdown

 _Get to the code_

-**Note that JRuby is not yet supported in this release, but will be soon.**

  **Please** [DONATE](http://www.pledgie.com/campaigns/15899) to the Pry project - Pry was a **huge** amount of work and every donation received is encouraging and supports Pry's continued development!

 [Skip to the website (recommended)](http://pry.github.com) <br />